howset/born2beroot/Evalguide.md

 	- Debian follows a stable philosophy.
 Rocky since very close to fedora (also from redhat) maybe more bleeding-edge.
 Debian uses apt, rocky uses dnf.
 	- Both fedora and debian are very popular due to strong support by the respective communities, which makes rocky also a very good candidate of choice.
 - Difference between apt and aptitude
+	- Both are package managers that use dpkg behind the scenes
 	- Aptitude is a high-level package manager while APT is lower-level package manager which can be used by other higher-level package managers.
 	- https://www.tecmint.com/difference-between-apt-and-aptitude/
 	- https://www.fosslinux.com/43884/apt-vs-aptitude.htm
 - What is AppArmor
 	- a Linux kernel security module that allows the system administrator to restrict programs' capabilities with per-program profiles. (wiki)
 	- supplements the traditional Unix discretionary access control (DAC) model by providing mandatory access control (MAC)
+	- Before any syscall the kernel check with AppArmor (or SELinux) if the process is allowed to execute that command or access the file.
+By configuring them we can restrict the actions that subjects (processes) can perform on objects (files, IO, memory, Network ports, etc.)
+	- AppArmor allows access by default; policies then restrict access to objects.
+SELinux restricts access by default; policies then allow access to objects.
 - Script must work

 ### Simple setup